 Fitness in 12 Minutes a Week.
 Seriously?

 “Fitness” means maintaining core body strength and healthy aerobic and anaerobic systems that will support a high quality life on the planet.
 One 4-minute Tabata 3x a week gives you that.

 Seriously, that is all you need to do.
 Anyone at any age at any fitness level can do four minutes in 20-second chunks at maximum effort.
 Anyone.
 Now, your max effort may be more or less strenuous than someone else’s.
 That’s ok, it’s not a contest.

-If you are looking for more serious improvements in core strength and systems, no worries!
-Tabata workouts get you there: just do more of them for a longer workout.
-I’m doing 12 minutes/day 3x week and that feels just right for me right now.
-When I’m short on time, I just do the 4 minutes and feel great!
+If you are looking for serious improvements in core strength, Tabatas get you there.
+Just do more of them for a longer workout.
+I’m doing 12 minutes/day 3x week and that feels right for me.
+When I’m short on time, I do the 4 minutes and feel great!